michaelb/sniprun/README.md

-I know that this README is exhaustively long (bear with me), but Sniprun itself is and will remain rather simple: don't be afraid, questions are welcome too.
+I know that this README is exhaustively long (for the sake of clarity, bear with me), but Sniprun itself is and will remain rather simple: don't be afraid, questions are welcome too.